International Moving Company License #: FMC 022380N

 Healthcare for Retirees in Costa Rica

-The country’s health care system, Caja, offers universal coverage for visits, medicines, surgeries, and more.
-We’ve heard back from some of our clients holding permanent resident status in Costa Rica, and they say that they pay about $90 monthly to participate in the healthcare system.
-Residents usually pay a monthly fee based on their income.
-Overall, the medical service is very good, yet, the quality of care depends on where you get it.
+The country’s health-care system, Caja, offers universal coverage for visits, medicines, surgeries, and more.
+We’ve heard back from some of our clients holding permanent-resident status in Costa Rica, and they say that they pay about $110 per month to participate in the healthcare system.
+Residents usually pay a monthly fee based on their income, and in 2025 most expats report contributions below ₡57,000 (≈ US $100)—roughly 7 % – 11 % of declared income.
+Overall, the medical service is very good, yet the quality of care depends on where you get it.

 Inheritance Law for Retirees in Costa Rica